zgibberish/rotwood-modloader/README.md

 end
 ```

-This allows the game to find .png files from outside of default search paths (like when you load an image from your own mod's images folder).
+This allows the game to find .png files from outside of default search paths (like when you load an image from your own mod's directory).

 # Debugging Mods